HBS-Urosystem/urosystem.kit2/cms/pages/indications/rutis.en.md

 id: rutis
 folder: indications
 published: true
-title: Recurring Urinary Tract Infections (rUTIs)
+title: Recurring urinary tract infections (rUTIs)
-keywords: urinary tract infection, rUTI, intravesical, catheter, painful bladder, voiding, bacterial
+keywords: urinary tract infection, rUTI, intravesical, catheter, voiding, bacterial
-description: The local treatment of recurring urinary tract infections is performed with a catheter, but it can often result in complications and can also be the source of infections.
-The UroDapter® can avoid these issues.
+description: The local treatment of recurring urinary tract infections is performed with a catheter, but it can cause complications and be the source of infections, too.
+The UroDapter can overcome these issues.
 menutitle: Urinary Tract Infections
 blocks:
   - id: indications/rutis